salesforce-ux/design-system-ui-kit/README.md

 **Color Token and Typography Layer Styles**

 Salesforce Lightning Design System uses design tokens as named entities that store visual design attributes.
 The SLDS Component Library uses Sketch Layer Styles and Sketch Text Styles to mimic [Lightning Design System design tokens](https://www.lightningdesignsystem.com/design-tokens/).
-This allows Sketch designs to use the equivalent of a design token--saving you time spec'ing your designs for development.
+This allows Sketch designs to use the equivalent of a design token; saving you time spec'ing your designs for development.

 In symbols, like icons, that contain solid color backgrounds, you’ll find the background is a layer style which defines the icon background.
 This allows us to easily make file-wide changes to colors when new visual styles are introduced in SLDS.
 Instead of changing fill colors individually in hundreds of shapes in this document, we can just update a color symbol or point the shape to another color symbol.
 <br />